 Maybe this is your first draft, or maybe you’re ready to send your words out into the world.
 Novels to nonfiction, whatever you’re writing—you need a second pair of eyes to catch what you’ve seen so often you can’t even see it anymore.
 I offer standard services and then some: spelling, punctuation, grammar, word choice, consistency, brevity, sentence structure, basic logic, and clarity.

 Today, I’m one of several copy editors at Hippocampus Magazine.
 Prior to that, in-house editor for Midnight Heat Books, but I’ve worked for magazines including High Times, VIBE, Ski, Motorboating, and BUST for more than 20 years.
 I’ve written small business training manuals and user manuals for proprietary software, managed social media campaigns, created newsletter and website content, and been responsible for proofreading sales, marketing, and collateral documents.
 I recently finished collaborating with an indie film director on a television pilot.
 I produce quizzes, articles, and stories for print and online magazines such as Cosmopolitan, Penthouse, Playgirl, BUST, xoJane, and The Fix, and my essays and nonfiction can be found in a number of anthologies.

 My BA is in English Language Arts, and I hold an MFA in creative writing, with an emphasis on nonfiction.
 For several years, I was involved as a mentor and tutor working with inmates through the PEN Prison Writing Program.
 Today, I advise creative writing seminars specializing in memoir for one of the country’s top-rated MFA programs, as well as adult learning programs.

 I’m familiar with the Chicago Manual of Style, Associated Press Stylebook, and The New York Times Manual of Style and Usage.

-Do You Need a Developmental/Line Editor or a Copy Editor?
+Do You Need a Line Editor or a Copy Editor?

-In a nutshell, a general or developmental editor can help you tell a better story.
+In a nutshell, a general or line editor can help you tell a story, better.
 A copy editor makes sure your grammar and punctuation are correct.

 Scenario A) You’ve worked hard on that first draft, and now you need a second pair of eyes.